 Replacing windows can be a tricky venture.
-It might seem obvious at first when you start to measure your windows.
-But then as you try to get an accurate number, you realize you’re not really sure which measurements you’ll need when you go to buy new windows.
-These tips will help inform you when you head to the window supply store or talk with your contractor (schedule a consultation with us here!).
+It might seem obvious at first when you start to measure your windows, but then as you try to get an accurate number, you realize you’re not sure which measurements you’ll need when you go to buy new windows.
+These tips will help inform you when you head to the window supply store or talk with your contractor.

-Take a measurement from the top of the window, from one jamb to the other.
-Take a second measurement in the middle of the window, jamb to jamb.
+Measure from the top of the window, from one jamb to the other.
+Then take a second measurement in the middle of the window, jamb to jamb.
 Finally, take a third measurement at the bottom of the window, from one side to the other.
-As shifting and such occurs, the three measurements could be slightly different (though they shouldn’t be wildly so).
+As shifting and such occur, the three measurements could be slightly different (though they shouldn’t be wildly so).
 Use the smallest measurement of the three when ordering new windows.

-To get an accurate measure, you may need to open your window to fully expose the frame.
-Simply take a measurement of the actual frame, not including the wood trim surrounding the window.
-You might want to also measure in three separate places, just to ensure that you are as accurate as possible.
+To get an accurate measure, you may need to open your window to expose the frame fully.
+Measure the actual frame, not including the wood trim surrounding the window.
+You should also measure in three separate places to ensure you are as accurate as possible.

-When you put in your order for windows, you’ll simply give the measurement of the window opening.
-By measuring these three dimensions of your windows, you’ll be delivering the most accurate numbers to ensure that your windows will fit properly.
+When you put in your window order, you’ll simply give the measurement of the window opening.
+By measuring these three dimensions of your windows, you’ll deliver the most accurate numbers to ensure your windows fit properly.

-If you’re ready for new windows, reach out to Peak Custom Remodeling for a professional consultation.
+If you’re ready for new windows, contact your local window contractor, Peak Custom Remodeling, for a professional consultation.